maz/blinking-angel/README.txt

+USAGE: run the ruby server and go to http://localhost:4567/

 The images were found on the internet.
 I wrote the ruby code and the HTML file.

 The entirety of the C code is licensed under the GPL.